”Human beings are a disease, a cancer of this planet. You are a plague…” – Matrix: Agent Smith

 …and we love the abuse, because it makes us feel like we are needed.” – Marilyn Manson: I Want to Disappear

 Very few people appear to have an understanding or experience with the beliefs they claim to hold.
-The constitution, I think in it’s essence, was the dream of men to preserve freedom and promote liberty, is being used as a shield as a basis of guaranteeing their free speech while limiting the speech of others.
+The constitution, I think in it’s essence, was the dream of men to preserve freedom and promote liberty, is being used as a shield and the basis of guaranteeing their free speech while limiting the speech of others.
 Everybody seems to know the intent of the founding fathers.
 But everybody seems to forget a few points about this.
 Unless you were there you can’t really know, only make assumptions without clarifications.
+All we have to base it off of are the words as they were written.
 We no longer live in the world this country was founded in and times have indeed changed.
-It is the purpose of allowing amendments as it does.
+It is the purpose of allowing amendments, as the constitution does, to allow the document to be fluid with the growth of mankind.
 It is not without warning though that while constitution can be changed as needed to make it more fit for modern times, it should be pursued with extreme caution.
 With it, I think the definition of what it means to be a patriot must also evolve.

 “…don’t forget what you’re celebrating, and that’s the fact that a bunch of slave-owning, aristocratic, white males didn’t want to pay their taxes.” – Ms. Ginny Stroud: Dazed and Confused